OpenHD/Documentation/general/faq.md

 #### Which RC protocols are supported?

-We reduced the RC protocols down to only MAVlink, because nearly every hardware supports Mavlink.
+We reduced the RC protocols down to only MAVlink, since nearly every FC firmware supports MAVLink.

 #### Which telemetry protocols are supported?

-We reduced the telemetry protocols down to only MAVlink, because nearly every hardware supports Mavlink Telemetry.
+We reduced the telemetry protocols down to only MAVlink, since nearly every FC firmware supports MAVLink telemetry.

 #### What is an AirSBC / GroundSBC?

-This is a shorter way to refer to which SBC is transmitting video and which one is transmitting RC and/or uplink telemetry.
+This is a shorter way to refer to which SBC is transmitting video from the UAV and which SBC is transmitting RC and/or uplink telemetry.
-Both are using the same images.
+Both are using the same OS images.

 #### How about Circular vs. Linear polarized antennas?

 Circular antennas are known to be very effective in suppressing signal reflections \(multi-pathing\), which degrades the quality of analogue transmission.

 Digital systems are not affected by multi-pathing though \(and often can take advantage of it\).
-Circular antennas are not as important like they would be with an analog video system.
+Circular antennas are not as important as they would be with an analog video system.

 However, circular antennas still have some advantages compared to linear antennas:

-* They work independent of angle to each other, almost no polarization losses
+* They work independent of angle to each other, almost no polarization losses.
-* Typically circular antennas have a lower gain, and thus higher opening angle than linear antennas
+* Typically circular antennas have a lower gain, and thus higher opening angle than linear antennas.
-* Less susceptible to signal blocking from nearby solid objects
+* Less susceptible to signal blocking from nearby solid objects.

 #### How can I support this project?

 Use the system!
-There are a _lot_ of different features and settings and possible hardware combinations, it can be very difficult to test everything each time we release an update.
-As a result, we depend on users to tell use when something is wrong, or whether something should be improved.
+There are a _lot_ of different features, settings and possible hardware combinations, it can be very difficult to test everything each time we release an update.
+As a result, we depend on users to tell us when something is wrong or if something should be improved.

-If you have any development experiences and time, we're always open to new developers, which help us to improve and extend our codebase.
+If you have any development experiences and time, we're always open to new developers which want to help improve and extend our codebase.

-We also frequently need translators who can read/write both english and another language, as the system supports translation in the OSD.
+We also frequently need translators who can read/write both english and another languages, as the system supports translation in the OSD.

-And of course if you have an idea for something you would like to see use add or change, let us know in Github Issues, on the Forum, Discord, or on Telegram.
+And of course if you have an idea for something you would like to see us add or change, let us know in Github issues, on the Forum, Discord or on Telegram.

 If you want to support the project financially, you can do so via [OpenCollective](https://opencollective.com/openhd).